missstaff/urrnz/README.md

 - Convenient and intuitive user interface
 - Integration with Stripe for secure and seamless payment processing

-Certainly!
-Here's the content for the README.md file:

-markdown
-Copy code

 # Urrnz React Native App